xiancg/vfxnaming/docs/source/tokens.rst

 Tokens module
 ================
 Tokens are the meaningful parts of a template.
-A token can be required, meaning fully typed by the user, or can have a set of default options preconfigured.
+A token can be required, meaning fully typed by the user, or can have a set of options preconfigured.

 If options are present, then one of them is the default one.
 Each option follows a {full_name:abbreviation} schema, so that names can be short but meaning can be recovered easily.
+The default option might be passed explicitly by the user by passing a *default* argument (it must match one of the options in the Token).
+If no default options is explicitly passed, the Token will sort options alphabetically and pick the first one.
+Please notice if you pass the *default* option explicitly, you can use the abbreviation or the full option name.

 .. code-block:: python
     :linenos: